Hoomanzoh79/Hoomanzoh79/README.md

 ### Hi there 👋
-I'm Hooman Zohrevand,a Backend Developer.
+I'm Hooman Zohrevand,a Backend Developer

 currently working with Django and Django Rest Framework

-I have completed my bachelor's in Biomedical Engineering but my passion for programming took me to Backend Development and Python Programming 🐍
+I have completed my bachelor's in Biomedical Engineering but my passion for programming has led me to Backend Development and Python Programming 🐍

 Interested in learning Data Analysis 🧐